Xerby/PropLoad/doc/tutorial.md

 If a property is marked as required and is missing, it will throw an exception.
 In contrast, optional properties will be ignored if they are not present.

+Properties can be marked as "sensitive," meaning that their values should not be displayed in logs or other output.
+Sensitive properties are often used for passwords, API keys, and other confidential information.
+When using PropertyLoader.toString() method it shows the value of sensitive properties as "***".

 Properties can also have default values.
 If a property has a default value defined and still lacks a value after loading from all sources, it will be set to the default value.